Israel reveals signs of Hamas activity at Shifa, but a promised command center remains elusive

 Hospitals enjoy special protected status under the international laws of war.
 But they can lose that status if they are used for military purposes.

 Israel has long claimed that Hamas uses hospitals, schools, mosques and residential neighborhoods as human shields.
 In particular, it says Hamas has hidden command centers and bunkers underneath the sprawling grounds of Shifa.
+The United States says its own intelligence corroborates those claims.
 Hamas denies the allegations.

 Israel says other hospitals are similarly used for military purposes.
 It has ordered the evacuations of a number of Gaza hospitals, including Shifa, as it presses ahead with its ground operation against Hamas.